Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-To be fair, I looked at my other favorite portraits and there are a fair amount that are more of an environmental portrait.
-You see, I also like the idea of putting a person's portrait in context with a place.
+To be fair, I looked at my other favorite portraits and there are a fair amount that is more of an environmental portrait.
+You see, I also like the idea of putting a person’s portrait in context with a place.

 There has to be a happy balance between environmental portraits and intimate portraits, though.
 I figured all I had to do was just decide to get closer and that would be that.

 Without even thinking about my goal, my first shots are automatically 3/4 and full-length shots.
 I’m still trying to get it all in the frame, rather than thinking about my goal to fill the frame.
 It’s automatic.

 It took half a dozen shots before I remembered to move in on the model.
 Even then, I still wasn’t quite that close, as you can see from the shot above of Amber.